abidnazirisami/Shelldon/README.md

 # Shelldon
-A Shell created as a assignment of the lab course "Operating Systems"
+A Shell created as an assignment of the lab course "Operating Systems"

 	Written by:
   		M M Abid Naziri